Value Based Pricing: 🖼️ The Power of Being Value Based If You’re a Cost Plus Business

 And so, I didn’t explore my views with my dad as I would have done in the past; and I have never shared these thoughts with anyone until now.
 I sort of suppressed my true thoughts and reactions.
 I think I only returned to the gallery again once after that too.
 The second time was the same, but this time I skipped the exhibitions and just walked around the building for free.

 I felt kind of guilty about stifling my views too.
 At the time, I felt as if my views were not important and not valued.
 I was angry with the gallery for silencing me and making me self-conscious.
 The whole experience seemed like a framing and anchoring exercise.
 Positioning the gallery as a font of all knowledge and visitors as ignorant.
 I thought it was very clever of Saatchi to use a magnificent building with lots of rich history and cultural significance to frame worthless pieces of art and then later sell them for millions of dollars to private collectors.

-Why explain this?
+Why explain Value-Based Pricing?

 I tell you this story about the Tate modern.
 I could have told you fifty business stories very similar to it.
 Executives bewildered about why their customers were asking for price reductions?
 Or even prepared to bear the switching costs to an alternative supplier when they, in their minds, were the top incumbent.
 At the same time, the same executives could not explain the value of their offer to their customers.
 Or why their customers were so unhappy to find out that someone else was charging substantially less for the same thing.